asdcid/Comparison-of-neighbour-joining-software/README.md

 # timelog is the log file of elapsed time and memory useage
 timelog=$4

-for method in BIONJ BIONJ-R BIONJ-V NJ NJ-R NJ-R-D NJ-V RapidNJ UNJ do
+for method in BIONJ-R BIONJ-V NJ-R NJ-V do
-    for threads in 1 2 4 8 16 32
+    for threads in 1 32
     do
        ((fix_time=$threads*$timelimit))